lifeinchords/new_story/README.md

 TODO:

-- trigger record button push sound file to round robin
+- pad digits of recordings
+- fix recordings get cut off
 - push sound file to round robin
 - record confirm
 - play all submissions
+- trim sound file
-- fade sound in and out, trim sound file
+- fade sound in and out
-- combine steps into one process

 V2:

+- transition to PyAudio to record, not through shell command.
+- fix up hack of chaining to block
 - user defined end to recording
 - flash LED when playing or recording
 - recording: flash faster as time is running out